 Now, I will only answer this question from a ‘secure’ or ‘self-conscious’ perspective.
-I do not wish to answer by assumption or hasty conclusion that it is ‘safe to’ or ‘not to’.
+I do not wish to respond by assumption or hasty conclusion that it is ‘safe to’ or ‘not to.’

-Safety is surety of what happens if someone has your account number.
-By ‘surety’, I am informing you that almost nothing happens if you issue or eventually issue out your account number.
-Elaborately, it doesn’t even matter whom you issue this to – stranger or no stranger, child or adult, old or young.
+Safety is the surety of what happens if someone has your account number.
+By ‘surety,’ I inform you that almost nothing happens if you issue or eventually issue your account number.
+Elaborately, it doesn’t even matter whom you give this to – stranger or no stranger, child or adult, old or young.

-On the other hand, issuing a checkbook can be a compromise and this is due to the details available on checkbooks.
-In this sense moreover, we can say that what happens if someone has your account number can be tragic.
+On the other hand, issuing a checkbook can be a compromise, and this is due to the details available on checkbooks.
+In this sense, we can say that what happens if someone has your account number can be tragic.
 Let’s have a look at some of them and see also what we can do to correct the situation permanently.

 What Happens if Someone Has Your Account Number

-Even though there are technological advancements in the security fields of the banking sectors, some things are still wrong.
-It is these wrongs things that fraudsters still take advantage of and we call it ‘loopholes’.
+Even though there are technological advancements in the banking sectors’ security fields, some things are still wrong.
+These wrong things that fraudsters always take advantage of, and we call them ‘loopholes.’
 The fraudsters on the other end also advance, thereby growing together with the security advancements.
-I know you expect the bank to fix such holes in no time, but certain merits accompany them.
+I know you expect the bank to fix such holes in no time, but specific merits accompany them.
 It is also on this ground that the safety of your bank account is in your own hands.

-The reason why I will be telling you what happens if someone has your account number is my past experience.
-I may have been careless but not stupid which means that a slight mistake from you can cost you.
+I will be telling you what happens if someone has your account number is my experience.
+I may have been careless but not stupid, which means that a slight mistake from you can cost you.